Claire Clairmont: Allegra

-Percy Bysshe Shelley
+Relationship with Percy Bysshe Shelley

-Clairmont may have been sexually involved with Percy Bysshe Shelley at various periods, though Clairmont's biographers, Gittings and Manton, find no hard evidence.
+Clairmont may have been sexually involved with Percy Bysshe Shelley at various periods, though Clairmont's biographers, Robert Gittings and Jo Manton, find no hard evidence.
 Their friend Thomas Jefferson Hogg joked about "Shelley and his two wives", Mary and Claire, a remark that Clairmont recorded in her own journal.
 Clairmont was also entirely in sympathy, more so than Mary, with Shelley's theories about free love, communal living, and the right of a woman to choose her own lovers and initiate sexual contact outside marriage.
 She seemed to conceive of love as a "triangle" and enjoyed being the third.
-She had also formed a close friendship with Shelley, who called her "my sweet child," and she both inspired and fed off his work.
+She had also formed a close friendship with Shelley, who called her "my sweet child", and she both inspired and fed off his work.

-Mary Shelley's early journals record several times when Clairmont and Shelley shared visions of Gothic horror and let their imaginings take flight, stirring each others' emotions to the point of hysteria and nightmares.
+Mary Shelley's early journals record several times when Clairmont and Shelley shared visions of Gothic horror and let their imaginings take flight, stirring each other's emotions to the point of hysteria and nightmares.
 In October 1814, Shelley deliberately frightened Clairmont by assuming a particularly sinister and horrifying facial expression.
 "How horribly you look...
 Take your eyes off!" she cried.
 She was put to bed after yet another of her "horrors".
 Shelley described her expression to Mary as "distorted most unnaturally by horrible dismay".
 In the autumn of 1814, Clairmont and Shelley also discussed forming "an association of philosophical people" and Clairmont's conception of an idealized community in which women were the ones in charge.

 Shelley's poem "To Constantia, Singing" is thought to be about her:

 Mary Shelley revised this poem, completely altering the first two stanzas, when she included it in a posthumous collection of Shelley's works published in 1824.
 In Shelley's "Epipsychidion", some scholars believe that he is addressing Clairmont as his:

 At the time Shelley wrote the poem, in Pisa, Clairmont was living in Florence, and the lines may reveal how much he missed her.